dbwebb-se/mvc/example/phpmetrics/README.md

 Metrics report by text
 --------------------------

-You can now analyse the metrics on your code in the `src/` directory like this.
+You can now analyze the metrics on your code in the `src/` directory like this.

+Execute the tool to generate a report.

 ```
 tools/phpmetrics/vendor/bin/phpmetrics src